vidispine/hull/hull/doc/transformations.md

 ```
 On rendering the following happens:

-- for `args` the transformation `hull.util.transformation.tpl` is executed on the string array via its short form `_HT!`.
+- for `args` the transformation `hull.util.transformation.tpl` is executed on the string array via its short form `_HT!` and string transformation notation.
 - the `CONTENT` argument is subjected to the `tpl` Go Templating function.
 This renders string input with potential placeholders.

-Note that the `"`s need to be escaped with `\"` if the CONTENT value is surrounded with `"`'s.
+  > Note that the `"`s need to be escaped with `\"` if the CONTENT value is surrounded with `"`'s.

   Following additional rules apply to the usage of templating expressions in this manner: